 The West Highland White Terrier, also known as the Westie, is a very special dog, and ownership can bring a tremendous amount of pleasure to the dog loving individual or an entire family.
 This is a breed that seems to fit in with ease, seeming happy and at home in a very wide variety of situations.
 The Westie is a small, sturdy and truly handy “home size dog”, with a very well rounded hardy personality who is ready for anything.
 This is definitely a family dog, devoted to all its members, from senior citizens to the youngsters.

 The Westie seems to know instinctively how to get along amiably with anyone.
+That does make it fun to be a Westie breeder, as they are so willing to being loved.
 The Westie is very distinctive looking and tremendously eye catching and appealing.
 They are hardy little terriers which are very easy to train.
 They are extremely friendly (sometimes overwhelmingly) toward strangers, and get along well with children.
 They do not comprehend someone not adoring them.
 In their mind everyone loves a Westie as much as a Westie loves them.

 They are an easy dog to travel with.
 They are lively, and extremely self assured toward other dogs, but will not pick fights.
 They may chase a cat for fun, and need to be corrected once if they attempt this.
 Because they are so intelligent, one correction is all that is usually needed.
 Westies just love companionship.
 Robust, friendly and spirited, the Westie is a perfect dog for any type of living.
 City dwellers find the small size and good manners make this breed great for an apartment, where his short legs make the space adequate for good health and free run of the apartment.
 The Westie is also an ideal dog for the suburbs or the country as well as for the more sedate city living.
 His terrier instincts are right there, with the task of keeping a farm rodent population under control.
 However, one more frequently associates him with lending his handsome self to enhancing his home and property as a busy little household family companion whose appearance seldom fails to bring an appreciative smile to any face.
 The Westie is such an outgoing, responsive and all around canine that is extremely difficult to resist.

-The Westie has all of the vitality and enjoyment of life for which these dogs are noted for.
+Being proud Westie breeders, we love the Westie and their vitality and enjoyment of life for which these dogs are noted for.
 Westies make alert, cheerful, inquisitive companions.
 The Westie is a happy dog and looks like it is always smiling (which it is).

 Westies are very superior pets for children.
 Small, thus not likely to become overly rough during games with kids, they are also reliable and truly do love kids and are almost endlessly patient with them.
 Let me remind you though, you should never allow children to become overly rough, maul, hit or hurt a Westie, because that may try the dogs patience and tolerance beyond endurance.
 Children should regard pets as living creatures, rather than as toys.